 We are dedicated to the communities close to us.
-It's why we champion the talent of emerging chefs and support restaurants around the world, we develop water regeneration projects near the S.Pellegrino water source, we build strong relationships with farmers who produce the fruit we use.
+It's why we champion the talent of emerging chefs and support restaurants around the world.
+We develop water regeneration projects near the S.Pellegrino water source and we build strong relationships with farmers who produce the fruit we use.

 We nurture the future of gastronomy